Gisborne – Guide for Backpackers

 Hidden upstream away from the main road is the Champagne Pools.
 These are natural swimming holes with water flowing into them making a bubbling “champagne” effect.

-Also along Wharekapae Road is Eastwood Arboretum, New Zealand’s national arboretum.
-You can walk among the largest collection of north hemisphere trees that are south of the equator.
+Also along Wharekapae Road is Eastwoodhill Arboretum, New Zealand’s national arboretum.
+You can walk among the largest collection of Northern Hemisphere trees that are south of the equator.
 Entry is a small fee, but the beautiful walks coupled with the drive past vineyards that showcase the wino culture of Eastland makes it worth the trip.
+If you want to stay in the area a little longer, Eastwoodhill Arboretum also offers very affordable backpacker accommodation.

 Gisborne: the Chardonnay Capital!